chungoid/swarmdev/MCP-SERVERS.md

-# SwarmDev MCP Servers - Stable Packaging
+# SwarmDev MCP Servers - Stable Packaging from github.com/chungoid/swarmdev-mcp-servers

 This repository contains stable Docker-packaged versions of the official [Model Context Protocol (MCP) servers](https://github.com/modelcontextprotocol/servers) for use with SwarmDev.